Alan4247748/Alan4247748/README.md

 - ⚡ Fun fact:

 ```
-Several abstractions must be used for code to be readable,
+In programming, it's important to use abstractions otherwise code is unreadable.
-however, when designing code, you must leave
+But when designing code understand exactly what you're doing.
-no room for abstraction in the explanation.
+Leaving no room for abstraction in your explanation.

 ```
 <h3 align="left">Connect with me:</h3>
 <p align="left">